-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 The Hidden Lake trek is 8 miles round trip and steep, gaining 3,300 feet in 4 miles.
 It starts at 3,600 feet in the thick and sometimes vicious vegetation typical of the rain-soaked North Cascades and winds into alpine meadows of wildflowers before reaching a rocky granite saddle and then, at 6,700 feet, the lookout itself.

 By 4 p.m.
 Oct.
 17, Lakoduk had made it about 2.5 miles up the trail and was at 5,500 feet.
 That’s when two hikers coming down saw her.
 They stopped and chatted.
 The first winter storm of the year was rushing in, and snow was falling.
 She asked about conditions ahead.
 They told her they’d turned back at 6,200 feet.
 The trail was hard to follow, obscured by snow, above the tree line and exposed to the elements.
-They were surprised at how she was dressed, thermal tights under shorts and a long-sleeved shirt under a NASA tank top, but Lakoduk seemed confident, had other clothes in her pack and “was moving very well” they told police.
+They were surprised at how she was dressed, thermal tights under shorts and a long-sleeved shirt under a NASA tank top, but Lakoduk seemed confident, had other clothes in her pack and “was moving very well,” they told police.

 The couple descended.
 Lakoduk continued up.
 The storm hit.
 The next evening, she was reported missing, her Jeep located that night by a sheriff’s deputy.
 A search organized.
 Over the next 10 days, 137 volunteers spent roughly 2,000 hours combing the mountain.